choe220/bloomburrow/content/Species/Turtlefolk.md

 _**Shell Defense.**_ As an action, you can withdraw into your shell.
 Until you emerge, you gain a +4 bonus to your AC, you have Advantage on Strength and Constitution saving throws, you have the Restrained and Prone conditions, and the only action you can take is a Bonus Action to emerge.

 _**Slow But Steady.**_ You know the _True Strike_ cantrip.
 Wisdom, Intelligence, or Charisma is your spellcasting ability for it (choose the ability when you select this species).

-The turtlefolk shaman Archelos has lived a very long time.
-So long, that he forgot his age centuries ago.
-He spends much of his time meditating in his shell, spreading his considerable magic across the marsh he calls home, feeling, and understanding every aspect of nature.
-His magic power is so immense that one finds themselves drawn into Archelos's pace.
-Ask a simple yes or no question, and you'll find that an hour has passed without you noticing—and you still haven't received an answer.
-Only one being, a pesky [[Rabbitfolk|rabbitfolk]] named [[Kwain]], has been able to resist this magic.
-While Archelos finds the [[rabbitfolk]]'s interruptions irritating, he knows he was ancient when the rabbit was born and will be older still when the rabbit rejoins the earth.